Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 - The catch: It is a discovery and screening assistant, not a managed robo and not a portfolio you hold inside it, so it helps you find values-aligned funds but does not build, hold, or rebalance the portfolio for you.

 Use it when your question is “which ESG or thematic funds even exist for this” rather than “build and manage my portfolio.”
-Once you know what you want to hold, a values-flexible tool or a managed robo actually carries it.
+Once you know what you want to hold, a values-flexible tool like Walnut or M1, or a managed robo like Betterment or Wealthfront, actually carries it.

 Which to use for what